course-details-portlet

 • execute flow calculations for wastewater networks using state-of-the-art software.

-• select the appropriate system boundaries and tools for solving engineering problem.
+• select the appropriate system boundaries and tools for solving engineering problem in the urban water systems field.

 General competence

-Students shall be able to abstract engineering problems in the field of urban water systems in order to solve them.
+Students shall be able to abstract engineering problems in the field of urban water systems and develop engineering solutions in an analytical and reflected way.

 Learning methods and activities